Our Essential Tips to Check a Gas Safe Engineer is Legit!

 While the Gas Safe test is annual, it is a good idea to install an additional Carbon Monoxide alarm discreetly close but not too close to the gas fire or wood burner.

 The same can be said for smoke alarms.
-The Gas Safe engineer will test smoke alarms as part of a gas safety certificate, but it is not part of his remit to install them.
-Wired smoke alarms are installed by an electrician, and battery-operated alarms can be installed by anyone but should be tested regularly.
+A legit Gas Safe engineer will test smoke alarms as part of a gas safety certificate, but it is not part of their remit to install them.
+Wired smoke alarms are installed by an electrician, and battery-operated alarms can be installed by anyone and should be tested regularly.

 Smoke and Heat Alarms